-Serving the Calgary and Spruce Grove, Alberta areas.
+Serving the Spruce Grove, Alberta area.

 A tooth extraction occurs when a dentist or oral surgeon removes a tooth from its place in a patient’s jawbone.
-Extractions are done in dental offices and are typically completed under local or general anesthesia.
+Extractions are done in dental office and are typically completed under local or general anesthesia.
 A tooth extraction can be recommended when a tooth’s decay becomes so severe that nothing can be done to save it.
 Another reason for a tooth extraction could be necessary is when a tooth becomes infected or the dentist thinks it could be vulnerable to an infection.

 Types of Tooth Extractions

 There are two main types of tooth extractions, simple and surgical.
 With a simple extraction, the dentist or oral surgeon uses forceps to remove the tooth.
 There may be circumstances where the tooth is extracted in pieces or large fragments – this would usually be done for the patient’s comfort.
 A simple extraction is generally performed with the help of local anesthesia.
 A surgical extraction is performed by an oral surgeon in the cases where a simple extraction is not possible or can be complicated.
 Surgical extractions are typically completed with the use of general anesthesia.